ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

 * Revisit old projects, whether to reexamine results or to repurpose methods
 * Reach a wide audience (especially if you want others to use your software)

-Modern computer operating systems and programming languages provide abstractions that hide hardware idiosyncrasies, so for making research reproducible, software is usually the primary concern---with exceptions for projects that rely on uncommon or specialized hardware.
+Modern operating systems are designed to ensure that software runs correctly across a wide variety of hardware, so they provide abstraction layers that hide hardware differences.
+As a result, for making research reproducible, software is usually the primary concern (with the exception of projects that rely on rare or specialized hardware).
 So at a minimum, for each computer you use in your research, you should document the name and version of:

 * The computer operating system
 * All other software you use to arrive at your results, including application